Bill Wilson (wilsobi03)

 - Died August 11, 1993 in Broken Arrow, OK USA

-On August 11, 1961 the Philadelphia Phillies drafted Bill Wilson as an amateur free agent.
+On August 11, 1961 the Philadelphia Phillies signed Bill Wilson as an amateur free agent.
 He spent his first year with the class C California League Bakersfield Bears where he won 7 games while losing 10 and put a 4.64 ERA on the board.
-Wilson would spend a total of 10 seasons in and out of the minors, finishing up his professional baseball career with the Eastern League Reading Phillies in 1974.
+Wilson spent a total of 10 seasons in and out of the minors, finishing up his professional baseball career with the Eastern League Reading Phillies in 1974.

 Wilson put together reasonable statistics during this run, winning 42 games and losing the same number while appearing in 253 games.
 He pitched in 668 innings allowing 646 base hits and giving up 381 base on balls, all this work gave him a 3.84 ERA.

-Wilson appeared in 179 games during his major league career, all in relief roles, winning 9 times and losing 15.
+Wilson appeared in 179 games during his major league career, all in relief roles, winning 9 times and losing 15 to go along with 17 saves.
 He pitched 258 innings, gave up 229 hits and wound up with a life time major league 4.22 ERA.